 Even though most of the land purchases and facility development were made with funds from the State of Minnesota, the facility is operated by a non-profit corporation, the National Sports Center Foundation (NSCF).
 The NSCF runs the facility on a self-supporting basis - no annual appropriation from the state is provided.
 The original state capital funding was under $15 million, and currently the state has invested just over $33 million on the NSC campus.

 In 1998, the original four rinks of the Schwan Super Rink were funded by a cooperative of eleven local governments partnering with the Minnesota Amateur Sports Commission.
-The local partners included the cities of Arden Hills, Blaine, Centerville, Circle Pines, Coon Rapids, Lino Lakes, Mounds View, New Brighton, Shoreview, as well as Ramsey and Anoka Counties.
+The local partners included the cities of Arden Hills, Blaine, Centerville, Circle Pines, Coon Rapids, Lino Lakes, Mounds View, New Brighton, Shoreview, plus Ramsey and Anoka counties.
 Total construction cost was $11 million.

 Since 2000, the NSCF has financed the majority of new construction projects through private investment.
 All of the $10 million Schwan Super Rink expansion project (rinks 5-8 plus the Herb Brooks Training Center) and two-thirds of Victory Links Golf Course were financed privately.
 As of 2016, the total private and non-state public investment on the NSC campus is over $40 million.